RU09342/lab-1-intro-to-git-c-and-msp430-thapashani6/Assignment/README.md

 the ints are chosen already

 ### char operator
 char allows for the following values ['+', '-', '*' ,'/', '%'].
-Otherwise t will result in a NULL
+Otherwise it will result in a NULL

 ## Function